 Principles and methods of agricultural accounting.
 Preparing and interpreting financial statements.
 Sources and costs of credit, capital budgeting, tax management, estate planning.
 Repeatable one time.
 A-F only.
 Pre: ECON 130 or NREM 220, or consent.
 (Cross-listed as NREM 341) DS

-(2 Lec, 1 3-hr Lab) Concepts and techniques of landscape installation and management in the tropics.
+(2 Lec, 1 3-hr Lab) Concepts and techniques of sustainable landscape installation and management in the tropics.
 Pre: 200 and 369; or consent.
 DB

 Basic skills of landscape graphic communication through a creative process model.
 Learning free hand and technical drafting techniques to creative effective landscape graphics.
 Pre: consent.
 (Alt. years) (Cross-listed as ARCH 353) DA

-(2 Lec, 1 3-hr Lab) Crop biology, requirements, and production techniques for commercial vegetable production in Hawai’i will be stressed.
+(2 Lec, 1 3-hr Lab) Crop biology, requirements, and production techniques for sustainable commercial vegetable production in Hawai’i will be stressed.
 Pre: 300 or consent.
 DB

-(2 Lec, 1 3-hr Lab) Botanical aspects and horticultural management practices of selected tropical and subtropical fruit crops, with emphasis on small scale commercial production in Hawai’i.
+(2 Lec, 1 3-hr Lab) Botanical aspects and sustainable horticultural management practices of selected tropical and subtropical fruit crops, with emphasis on small scale commercial production in Hawai’i.
 Pre: 300 or consent.
 DB

 (3 Lec, 1 3-hr Lab) Adaptability and selection, establishment, and cultural practices of grasses for various types of turf.
 Pre: 200 or consent.
 DB